Vought Airtrans: DFW bid

+Original specifications

+Upon the opening of the airport in 1974, the Airtrans system consisted of 13 mi of single lane guideway with 53 stations across the airport.
+Initially it carried 68 train vehicles.

+All vehicles were equipped with voice communication between the vehicle and the central dispatch.
+CCTV surveillance was installed in passenger and employee station areas.
+An automatic wash facility was available for all vehicles.

 Service life

+In its first two years, the system carried over 5.6 million passengers over 6.4 million vehicle miles without major accidents or fatalities.
+Two workmen were injured by a vehicle while working in the guideway.

 In accordance with the original contract specifications, Airtrans was originally built to support both freight and passenger service.
 Inter-terminal baggage was handled by 89 LD3 containers, which were loaded on a series of semi-automated conveyor belt systems at each terminal.
 During construction the airport demanded a lower required time for inter-terminal handling, and a different system had to be installed that could meet these increased speeds - the Airtrans baggage handling system was never used in operations.
 Likewise, the mail handling services were demonstrated at the "Air Mail Facility", but the USPS declined to use it as they felt it was too demanding in that it required their employees to interface with an automatic system.
 An incinerator was built for trash handling, but never worked properly and was never put into use.
 Instead, trash from the terminals was moved on the existing passenger vehicles after hours.
 In the end, only the supplies facility would use the cargo vehicles, operating with great success until 1991 when increased demands for passenger services forced the cargo vehicles to be converted to passenger bodies.

 In service, the Airtrans system had a number of unexpected problems.
 The system was originally designed for typical Dallas weather, which rarely sees snow, and it was expected that the normal operations would keep the guideway clear when snow did fall.
 In operation, snow and ice proved to be a serious problem, but a detailed study on ways to keep the system clear demonstrated it would be less expensive to provide truck services during those rare periods.
 Additionally, maintaining the vehicles proved more difficult than expected, but DFW's transportation department kept updating the system, one piece at a time.
 Wiring and electronic components were moved inside the Airtrans cars; they had been exposed to weather under the cars.
 Circuit boards were replaced with microchips.
 After fifteen years of continual improvement, the system emerged as a paragon of reliability.
 At its peak in 1987, the system carried 23,000 passengers a day.
 In 1988, now operating 24 hours, the system achieved a 99.8% in-service record.
 In 1989 the vehicles were refurbished to improve maintenance and cleaning operations.
 When Airtrans made its debut, it used eight-track cartridges for its announcements; the audio system was later upgraded to a cassette system, and still later to a digital voice synthesizer.